Magisk-Modules-Repo/liboemcryptodisabler/README.md

 ## Changelog

+2018-07-22: v1.2

+- Add logic to install in only the relevant library directory, rather than installing in both.

+2018-05-29: v1.1

+- Add support for devices that have the library under `/system/vendor/lib` instead of `/system/lib`.

 2018-04-23: v1.0

 - Initial release.

-2018-05-29: v1.1

-- Add support for devices that have the library under `/system/vendor/lib` instead.

 ## Requirements
 - The module assumes the library in question is located at either `/system/lib/liboemcrypto.so` or `/system/vendor/lib/liboemcrypto.so`.
 If your library is located elsewhere (or nowhere), the module will have no effect (so it's harmless to try it).